guidoschmidt/advent-of-code.2023/README.md

 - Day 23:
   - Part 1: relatively easy, just go through all teh possible routes and count the steps, then look for the one with the largest step count
+- Day 24:
+  - Part 1: straight forward, but understanding how to find if an intersection is in the past wasn't quite intuitive.
+If you think about it it's rather easy, just subtract the intersection point from the hailstones positiond and compare it's sign with the hailstones velocity.